glpi-project/doc/source/modules/assets/printers.rst

 Printers
 ========

-In a printer form, several informations are available:
+In a printer form, several information are available:

 * General characteristics of the printer: